fooock/detect-experimental-and-beta-code/README.md

-# IDE icons for experimental and beta Java things
+# IDE icons for experimental and beta Java annotations
 [![License](https://img.shields.io/badge/License-Apache%202.0-brightgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 This is an IntelliJ/Android Studio IDE plugin to detect the code with